 Oppenheimer Asset Management Client Types and Minimum Account Sizes

-Oppenhiemer Asset Management works with a variety of different client types.
-Of its 40,000 clients, most of them are individuals without a high-net-worth, but it also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations, state and municipal governments and businesses.
+Oppenhiemer Asset Management works with a variety of client types.
+Of its tens of thousands of clients clients, most are individuals without a high-net-worth.
+However, the firm it also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations, state and municipal governments and businesses.

 The minimum account size required to become a client of this firm varies based on the type of account you're looking to open: